Dapenkeng culture: Proposed mainland antecedents

 K.C.
 Chang argued that Fuguodun and Dapenkeng were regional variants of the same culture.

 Other scholars consider them distinct cultures, pointing to differences in pottery styles.

 These coastal mainland cultures seem to have appeared abruptly without local precursors, and their origins are unclear.

 Chang and Ward Goodenough argue that these cultures reflect the influence of the Hemudu and Majiabang cultures of the lower Yangtze area, though they are unsure whether this was the result of migration or trade.

 Peter Bellwood agrees that the Austronesian cultural package came from this area, but confirming archaeological evidence has not yet been found.
+The Dapenkeng culture may have received influence from the Yangtze Delta's Liangzhu culture ca. 3000 to 2000 BC, when a nephrite-trading sphere emerged in Taiwan, sharing commonalities with the Liangzhu culture's highly-developed preference for jade artefacts.
+The Liangzhu culture may have also influenced the development of the stepped stone adze in the Dapenkeng culture.

+The Dapenkeng culture also shared numerous specific cultural commonalities with the Xiantouling-Tawan culture and the succeeding Baojingwan culture of the Pearl River Delta, with the period of cultural interaction taking place ca. 2200 to 2000 BC.
+Xiantouling-Tawan's round-buttomed pots and jars, ring-footed jars, mugs, dou stem-cups, and plates, and pedestals bear close resemblance to Dapenkeng pottery, with the red pottery with geometric lines from the Anhe site at Taichung being an example of artifacts with great similarity to Tawan pottery.